chungccc/Ruleset/README.md

-These rules are provided for personal use only; availability for other users is not guaranteed.
+**These rules are provided for personal use only; availability for other users is not guaranteed.**

+Include custom proxy, direct, and Emby routing configurations.

 A collection of personally maintained rules for Mihomo / OpenClash.